 Food allergy is an immune system response to eating specific foods or food additives.
-One study found that eight percent of U.S. children (about 1 in 13) have food allergies.
+Estimates suggest that about eight percent of U.S. children (about 1 in 13) have food allergies.
 Many babies with symptoms of allergic disease, often in the form of eczema, also go on to develop asthma and/or hay fever at a later age.

 The severity of food allergies can vary from mild to life-threatening so it's important that parents learn to recognize and respond to symptoms.

 Is my baby allergic?